A4EVR/A4EVR-Pool/orcfax/README.md

     Provide a unique node name (e.g., `node1`).
 This will make a directory `~/orcfax/<your-node-name>`.

     Specify the directory containing your payment keys.
-This will copy the keys to newly created signing-key folder.
+This will copy the keys to a newly created `signing-key` folder.

 ## Happy Collecting!